 Background: IHE Laboratory was established in 2003 by GMSIH, IHE-Japan, JAHIS and SFIL.
 IHE Anatomic Pathology was established in 2006 by SEIS, SEAP and ADICAP.

 In January 2016 Anatomic Pathology and Laboratory merged to form The IHE Pathology and Laboratory Medicine Domain, covering the scope of both prior domains.
+That same year the scope of the domain was extended to transfusion medicine, after discussion in DCC.

 Most Significant Profiles: